carpentries-incubator/scons-novice/episodes/04-dependencies.md

 The following figure shows a graph of the dependencies, that are involved in building the target `results.txt`.
 Notice the recently added dependencies `countwords.py` and `testzipf.py`.
-This is how the Makefile should look after completing the rest of the exercises in this episode.
+This is how the SConstruct should look after completing the rest of the exercises in this episode.

 ![](fig/04-dependencies.png "results.txt dependencies after adding countwords.py and testzipf.py as dependencies"){alt='results.txt dependencies after adding countwords.py and testzipf.py as dependencies'}